N-Agriculture/unity-elastic-inventory/README.md

 # Unity3d Inventory Framework - Elastic Inventory

 An extendable Unity3D inventory library that leaves the implementation up to you.
 From simple inventory management to complex systems seen in Dark Souls, Diablo, Skyrim, ect.
-Stop rewriting your inventory and start building your game.
+Stop rewriting your inventory and start building your game

 ![Unity3d Inventory](images/preview.png)